ZaneBliss/Nutshell-personal/README.md

 ## How to Handle Authentication

-Be very clear that what you will be implemting is not real authentication.
+Be very clear that what you will be implemeting is not real authentication.
 It is a simulation of it using very simplistic tools.

 You will be using session storage to keep track of which user has logged into Nutshell.
-When the user fills out the registration form, you will POST their username and password to the `users` collection in your API.
-You will then immediately take the `id` of the object in the response and save it to session storage.
+When the user fills out the registration form, you will POST their email, username and password to the `users` collection in your API.
+You will then immediately take the `id` of the object in the response and save it to [session storage](https://javascript.info/localstorage#sessionstorage).

 ```js
 sessionStorage.setItem("activeUser", user.id)